New Internationalist

-New Internationalist (NI) is an international publisher and left-wing magazine based in Oxford, England, owned and run by a worker-run co-operative with a non-hierarchical structure.
-Known for its strict editorial and environmental policies, and its bi-monthly independent magazine, it describes itself as existing to "cover stories the mainstream media sidestep and provide alternative perspectives on today's global critical issues."
+New Internationalist (NI) is an international publisher and left-wing magazine based in Oxford, England, owned by a multi-stakeholder co-operative and run day to day as a worker-run co-operative with a non-hierarchical structure.
+Known for its strong editorial and environmental policies, and its bi-monthly independent magazine, it describes itself as existing to "cover stories the mainstream media sidestep and provide alternative perspectives on today's global critical issues."
 It covers social and environmental issues through its magazine, books and digital platforms.

 New Internationalist magazine has existed for more than 40 years and as of 2018 was the largest magazine of its type in circulation in the United Kingdom.
 It has won the Utne Independent Press Award for "Best International Coverage" eight times, most recently in 2013 and an Amnesty International UK Media Awards 2012 award in the consumer magazine category as well as being recognised by the United Nations for its "outstanding contribution to world peace and development".

 In 2017, New Internationalist ran a Community Share Offer in which 3,409 people invested £704,114 to create a new multi-stakeholder [Co-operative] called New Internationalist Co-operative.
 In March of that year New Internationalist published the 500th issue of New Internationalist magazine.

 Publisher

 New Internationalist magazine is published by New Internationalist Publications Limited, a co-operative-run publisher based in Oxford, United Kingdom.

-Originally, New Internationalist magazine was co-sponsored by Oxfam, Christian Aid and the Cadbury and Rowntree trusts.
-The magazine is now funded through subscriptions, advertisements, and product sales.
+New Internationalist magazine was co-sponsored by Oxfam, Christian Aid and the Cadbury and Rowntree trusts and the magazine is funded through subscriptions, advertisements, and product sales.

 New Internationalist has produced films, books and other materials for various United Nations agencies and related bodies concerned with world development.
 The book publisher Myriad Editions merged with New Internationalist in 2017.

 New Internationalist runs a number of mail-order outlets for NGOs, charities and campaigning organisations.
 These include Amnesty International UK, Friends of the Earth UK and the Ethical Shop in the United Kingdom; and the New Internationalist North America shop in the United States of America and Canada.